Easy DIY Mouse Pad That Adds Instant Desk Personality

 If you don’t have the ribbon color you need, do what I did and hack it with some paint!

-If you enjoyed learning how to make a mouse pad with cork circles, here’s another craft you might like: DIY cork boards!
+If you enjoyed this project, here’s another craft you might like that use the same trivets: DIY cork boards!
 You can also check out these other ideas:

 The edges are all wavy and the interior is bubbly.